 Woolloomooloo, Harry’s and Garden Island

-The inner eastern suburb of Woolloomoolloo has the famous Harry Cafe De Wheels.
-Harry’s Café de Wheels has been serving customers for over 80 years.
+Through the eastern part of the city, they rode to Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
+It also has the famous Harry Cafe De Wheels which has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 Lots of interesting photos are on the walls, mostly of famous celebrities who have visited over the years.
-They rode past Garden Island and up the hill through Potts Point.

 Kings Cross